spatie/laravel-link-checker/README.md

 }
 ```

-To make it easier to create a reporter you can extend `Spatie\LinkChecker\Reporters\BaseReporter` which
+To make it easier to create a reporter, you can extend `Spatie\LinkChecker\Reporters\BaseReporter` which
 provides many useful methods.

 ## Change log